headlessdevice/esp32-s3-breathectrl/README.md

 'data' is the value to be written and 'len' is the length of the data to be written.

-The FPGA peripheral registers of EOSS_S3 we wish to write start from 0x40020000 So for example to write into RED LED register we have the macros:
+The FPGA peripheral registers of EOSS_S3 we wish to write start from 0x40020000 So for example to write into RED LED register we have the macro value:

 ```
 #define PERIPH_BASE                                             (0x40000000)
 #define FPGA_PERIPH_BASE                                        (PERIPH_BASE + 0x00020000)